Betel Leaves topped with Spicy Fish

 Lyndey’s Note: You can replace the fish with prawns or other seafood of your choice, even hot smoked trout.
 Vegetarians could use tofu and replace fish sauce with soy.

 Recipe from Balance.
 Matching Food and Wine.
 What Works and Why by Lyndey Milan and Colin Corney.
-Available for purchase online for $35.00 AUD by clicking here.
+Available for purchase online by clicking here.

 Search